mcmartins/jsondbfs/README.md

 # README

-JSON FileSystem Database is a JSON database such as MongoDB backed by FileSystem.<br/>
+JSON FileSystem Database is a JSON Document database, such as MongoDB.<br/>
+All methods are asynchronous and accessing / filtering is executed in parallel using [async](https://github.com/caolan/async).<br/><br/>
 Currently supports 2 types of data drivers: **Memory** and **Disk**.<br/>
 Memory driver is very performant.
 It is possible to flush data to disk (configurable).<br/>
-Disk driver is less performant an is implemented with **Pessimistic Transaction Locking** approach.<br/>
+Disk driver is less performant.
+Holds all data in disk, and reads/writes everytime you interact with the collection.
+Is implemented with **Pessimistic Transaction Locking** approach.<br/><br/>
-All methods are asynchronous and accessing / filtering is executed in parallel using [async](https://github.com/caolan/async).<br/>
 Based on [Jalalhejazi](https://github.com/Jalalhejazi), [jsonfs](https://github.com/Jalalhejazi/jsonfs).

 # Dependencies